wlonk/arcadia/arcadia.md

 ## Scenes

+The game is structured around scenes.
+The GM sets scenes, with input from the players.
+There are four essential questions to answer for every scene:

+  * Who is there?
+  * What are they hoping to do?
+  * What is the set?
+As suggestions:
+      * The assembly rooms
+      * A carriage ride
+      * A walk in the garden
+      * In a sitting room
+      * In the kitchens
+      * On the road between the Big House and town
+      * In the milliner's shop
+  * What is the business?
+As suggestions:
+      * Dancing
+      * Talking
+      * Eating
+      * Shopping
+      * Walking

+The GM chooses when a scene is over, and frames the next scene, though in both cases they should consider input from the players.
+All the rules in _Smallville_ p.
+52 on ending scenes apply.
+They should also keep an eye out for folks who are getting low on tokens and may need a chance to replenish.

+Reproducing those rules here for ease of reference:

+  * Always leave them wanting more
+  * Cut before the second lull
+  * Are they at an impasse?
+  * The button (a.k.a. "that's a closing line")

+Scenes naturally will push towards sprawling.
+Push in the other direction.
+The middle ground will be ideal.
+Remember, there can be multiple scenes in the same place and time.
+Are you at a ball?
+There should be like three to five scenes there.
+Are you watching two characters alone on a walk together?
+Probably one.

+After each scene, engage in [Gossip](#gossip).

+### Demands

 Have one deck.
+Reshuffle it only when you need to.

 Each player starts the game with role tokens based on their social role.
 Each player also starts with two passion tokens.

-The GM starts with role tokens on each NPC based on their rank.
+The GM starts with role tokens equal to the total among the PCs plus three.
 They do not get passion tokens: those are representative of the unique power and passions that the PCs possess that draw the fairy's interest.
-NPCs regain tokens differently from PCs.
-For that, see [Gossip](#gossip) below.

-When one character wants something from another, they can demand it.
-When you demand something, put forward one or more role tokens.
-Each time you put forward role tokens, draw one card per token.
+When one character wants something from another, and that character does not want to concede, go to the cards.
+Each participant (typically the GM and a player, but sometimes just two players) gets a card just for showing up.
+Each participant may spend role tokens to draw more cards.
 Each time you put forward tokens, describe how you push your case.

 You can demand behavior: apology, support, etc., but not feelings (i.e. you cannot demand "love me", but you can demand "propose to me").

-The other player may then pass or push.
-They may push forward one or more role tokens, and draw that many cards (and press _their_ case), or they may pass, and describe how they prevaricate, deflect, or hold fast.

-NPCs always get one card for free.

-Once both players have passed in a row, each player may reveal one or two cards.
+Once both sides have presented as much of their case as they wish to, and spent as many role tokens and drawn as many cards as they wish to, it is time for the moment of truth.
+Each side chooses two cards and reveals them.
 The player with the higher total gets what they wanted.
 The other player must concede.
 In the case of a tie, the higher-status person wins.
 In the case of a further tie, men win.
 In the case of a further further tie, the highest single card wins.

 (For the purposes of calculating totals, aces are 1, face cards are 10.)

 The loser may, instead of conceding, choose to escalate.
 They make a desperate declaration, a passionate plea, or an earnest entreaty.
-They spend a passion point.
+They spend a passion token.
 They may then flip one card from the top of the deck and add it to their total.
-If the total is over 21, they lose at cost.
-If the total is still below their opponent's, they just lose.
-If it is above, the other person may now choose to further escalate (and spend their own passion point, and flip a card themselves, as above), or graciously accept defeat.
+The highest total still wins, but if their total is now over 21, they do so at cost to their reputation.
+If the other person has passion tokens, they may now choose to further escalate (and spend their own passion token, and flip a card themselves, as above), or graciously accept defeat.

-When bargaining with a fairy, you do not spend social points.
-Instead, you buy cards with passion tokens, and may put forward up to three cards at the moment of truth.
-You may not escalate as above.
+When bargaining with a fairy, you do not spend social tokens.
+Instead, you buy cards with passion tokens.
+You also may escalate with passion tokens, as above.
+There is no cost, but the fairy also has passion tokens, and may escalate similarly.

-When you lose at cost, you have damaged one of your reputations.
+When you suffer a cost, you have damaged one of your reputations.
 Choose whichever is most appropriate and mark off a box next to it.
 Once a reputation has four boxes marked, you cannot gain from it during Gossip (see below) until you have fully recovered it.

-The GM chooses when a scene is over, and frames the next scene, though in both cases they should consider input from the players.
-All the rules in _Smallville_ p.
-52 on ending scenes apply.
-They should also keep an eye out for folks who are getting low on tokens and may need a chance to replenish.
+See [Seasons, growth, and change](#seasons-growth-and-change) below.

 ### Gossip